 some flexibility and strength.
 If it had been more brittle, or soft and

 weak, it would have broken or torn.
-Also the kink serves as evidence
+The gel must have been so weak that

-The smaller cross-sections seen inside some of the "normal" ones in
+The smaller cross-sections seen inside some of the larger ones in

 tubes within the cavities in the silica gel preserving the size of the

 original tubes.
-(Such phenomenon is known from fossil plants, see Rhynie
+(Such phenomena are known from fossil plants, see Rhynie

 Chert News 31.)

 A different possibility has to be considered: The smaller section

 not be the shrunken tube but the cell plasma with enclosing membrane

 away from the tube wall.